 Staff at the College of Education are involved in a number of collaborative research projects:

-The Centre for Educational Leadership and Administration [CELA] is currently involved in two international research collaborations and networks, for which Dr Notman is the New Zealand research director:
+- The Centre for Educational Leadership and Administration [CELA] is currently involved in the following international research collaborations and networks, for which Dr Robertson is the New Zealand research director.

 - What practices do successful leaders use?

 - What factors give rise to successful educational leadership?

 - International School Leadership Development Network [ISLDN] 2011 – present.
 Under the auspices of the British and American Educational Leadership Associations, this 7-country project aims to determine how best to prepare educators to be leaders in high-needs schools.
 This is in response to the generic nature of principal preparation programmes across member countries.

 - UCEA Center for the International Study of School Leadership 2019-present.
 Dr Robertson is Associate-Director of this center that has three key areas of focus: Culturally responsive leadership, indigenous leadership, and leadership for linguistically diverse schools.

 - Dr Sexton is working with members of the New Zealand Association of Primary Science Educators (NZAPSE) Research Committee on preparing a response to Sir Peter Gluckman’s report as Chief Science Advisor to the Prime Minister on the state of science education in the 21st Century.
 Members include Bronwen Cowie and Anne Hume from Waikato University, Margie Harris of Te Whare Wananga o Awanuiarangi, Rena Heap at Auckland University, Dayle Anderson at Victoria University, Bill McIntrye at Massey University and Chris Astall at Canterbury University.